FSGW Logo / link to FSGW web site

 Come to the FSGW English country dance.
 Find a mix of fun and refined dancing led by talented callers who are accompanied by top-notch musicians playing tunes that are unique to each dance.
 On a given night you may hear anything from the ubiquitous piano and fiddle to the flute, harp, oboe, concertina, bassoon, or viola.
 Dance on a wood floor in the fine community room at the Glen Echo Town Hall.
-Enjoy the friendly crowd, known for its welcoming nature, light refreshments, and dance from 8:00 to 10:30 p.m.
+Enjoy the friendly crowd, known for its welcoming nature, along with light refreshments, and dance from 8:00 to 10:30 p.m.
 Open to dancers of all experience levels.
-ADMISSION: members - $8, nonmembers - $10, students - $5.
+ADMISSION: $12 for members (FSGW, BFMS, CDSS, ATDS), $14 non-members, $7 students and those with limited income

 Parking: in deference to the residents of Glen Echo, please park behind the hall and NOT on the street that passes by the front.
-Disperse parking, preferable on the opposite (east) side of MacArthur Blvd.
-Neighbors appreciate quiet departures.
+If space is not available behind the hall, please disperse parking in the neighborhood, leaving some space for residents.
+Consider parking on the opposite (east) side of MacArthur Blvd.
+And, neighbors appreciate quiet departures.

 Back to top